🩺 Diabetes: Causes, Symptoms, Treatment & Prevention

 Main Types of Diabetes

-- An autoimmune disorder where the immune system destroys insulin-producing cells in the pancreas.
+This is an autoimmune disorder where the immune system attacks insulin-producing cells in the pancreas.
+It is more common in children and young adults and requires lifelong insulin therapy.

 Early Symptoms of Diabetes

-Many people have diabetes without noticing it.
-Watch for these warning signs:
+Many people live with diabetes without knowing it.
+Watch for these common warning signs:

 - Increased thirst and dry mouth